downshift-js/downshift/README.md

 which effectively gives you maximum flexibility with a minimal API because you are responsible for the rendering of the autocomplete components.

+This differs from other solutions which render things for their use case and then expose many options to allow for extensibility causing an API that is less easy to use and less flexible as well as making the implementation more complicated and harder to contribute to.

 ## Installation

 **This component is currently under development and is not yet released...**